Jack Steele: 2018

 Belconnen Magpies teammate and close friend Logan Austin was traded to the Saints ahead of the 2018 season, and the two played seven games together that year.
 After a slow start to the 2018 season with a rib injury and some inconsistent form, St Kilda coach Alan Richardson picked Steele to perform a “run-with” or tagger role for the team.
 At 22 years of age Steele played his 50th AFL game in Round 15 against Melbourne at the MCG, tagging Clayton Oliver.
 Against Patrick Cripps in Round 17, Steele had 33 disposals and a phenomenal disposal efficiency of 97%, while also having a game-high 10 tackles, a team-high seven clearances, a team-high 15 contested possessions, a goal assist and kicked a goal.
 Steele excelled in the tagging role and had a standout second half of the season where he again won the "Lenny Hayes Player Trademark award" for the second year in a row and polled third in the Trevor Barker Award with 134 votes behind fellow midfielders Jack Steven (191 votes) and Sebastian Ross (175).
-Steele was ranked sixth in the AFL for tackles in 2018 and played 21 of a possible 22 games for the year, and played 21 of a possible 22 games.
+Steele was ranked sixth in the AFL for tackles in 2018, and played 21 of a possible 22 games.